Fade2D Documentation pages v2.16.8

 Returns

-a pointer to the point in the triangulation
+A pointer to the vertex in the triangulation.

-The triangulation keeps a copy of p.
-The return value is a pointer to this copy.
-If duplicate points are inserted, the triangulation does not create new copies but returns a pointer to the copy of the very first insertion.
+The triangulation keeps a copy of p, and the return value is a pointer to this copy.
+If duplicate points are inserted, the triangulation does not create new copies but instead returns a pointer to the copy of the first insertion.

 Note

-This method offers a very good performance but it is still faster if all points are passed at once, if possible.
+This method offers very good performance, but it is still faster to pass all points at once, if possible.

 ◆ insert() [2/4]